Don’t stop running or walking because the Crim is over.

-Maybe you are looking ahead to Crim 2013, or wanting to train for that marathon you’ve always wanted to do.
+Maybe you are looking ahead to next year’s Crim, or wanting to train for that marathon you’ve always wanted to do.
 Whatever it is, find something you want to accomplish and write it down.
 Make sure your goals are SMART (specific, measurable, attainable, realistic, and timely).
 Once you know where you want to be, look at where you are now and determine what you need to do, and when, do make it to your goal.
-It also helps to have encouragement and accountability, which leads up to our next and final point.
+It also helps to have encouragement and accountability, which leads up to next our and final point.

 4. Join a running or walking group.